What is an insurance adjuster?

-An insurance adjuster, sometimes called a claims adjuster or claims handler, is the person who investigates claims for an insurance provider.
+An insurance adjuster, sometimes called a claims adjuster, independent adjuster, or company adjuster, is the person who investigates insurance claims.
 The investigation may include interviewing witnesses, inspecting property damage, and reviewing police and hospital records.

 When you file an insurance claim, your insurer has a claims adjuster look into the events surrounding the loss.
-Typically, this means the adjuster:
+Typically, this means assigning an adjuster to:

-- Determines the amount your insurance company should pay.
+- Determine if the loss is covered under your policy, and if so, the amount your insurance company should pay.

 - Document your possessions.
 Before you experience a loss, spend a little time creating a home inventory.
 This can help the adjuster verify your losses and speed up the claims process.
 You can use a written list, but you might also want supporting documentation, like receipts, photographs, video, or warranties.
 Store these items somewhere secure and accessible during an emergency.